canonical/netplan/doc/netplan.md

      ``use-dns`` (bool)
      :    Default: ``true``.
 When ``true``, the DNS servers received from the DHCP server will be used and take precedence over any statically configured ones.
-Only available using the ``networkd`` backend.
+Currently only has an effect on the ``networkd`` backend.

      ``use-ntp`` (bool)
      :    Default: ``true``.
 When ``true``, the NTP servers received from the DHCP server will be used by systemd-timesyncd and take precedence over any statically configured ones.
-Only available using the ``networkd`` backend.
+Currently only has an effect on the ``networkd`` backend.

      ``send-hostname`` (bool)
      :    Default: ``true``.
 When ``true``, the machine's hostname will be sent to the DHCP server.
-Only available using the ``networkd`` backend.
+Currently only has an effect on the ``networkd`` backend.

      ``use-hostname`` (bool)
      :    Default: ``true``.
 When ``true``, the hostname received from the DHCP server will be set as the transient hostname of the system.
-Only available using the ``networkd`` backend.
+Currently only has an effect on the ``networkd`` backend.

      ``use-mtu`` (bool)
      :    Default: ``true``.
 When ``true``, the MTU received from the DHCP server will be set as the MTU of the network interface.
 When ``false``, the MTU advertised by the DHCP server will be ignored.
-Only available using the ``networkd`` backend.
+Currently only has an effect on the ``networkd`` backend.

      ``hostname`` (scalar)
      :    Use this value for the hostname which is sent to the DHCP server, instead of machine's hostname.
-Only available using the ``networkd`` backend.
+Currently only has an effect on the ``networkd`` backend.

      ``use-routes`` (bool)
      :    Default: ``true``.
 When ``true``, the routes received from the DHCP